 Brief Action Planning Webinar Series:

-4 x 90 minute webinars, followed by 2-3 hours of practice and feedback.
+4 x 90 minute webinars, followed by 2 x 30-minute individual practice and feedback sessions.

 Appropriate for a wide range of professionals and peer helpers.